The Boy and the Beast (2015): The Reality Behind How Kyuta Tracked Down His Father

 - Identity Verification

-- Acquisition of Documents and “Discovery”
+- Acquisition of Documents and the “Discovery”

-- Receive the issued “Supplementary Family Register.”
+- He receives the official “Supplementary Family Register.”

-- Re-registration of Resident Record
+- Re-registration of the Resident Record

 English Translation: